 - 1 tsp. dried oregano

-- In a 2-qt. pot, heat butter and olive oil until the butter melts.
+- In a 2-qt. pot, heat butter over medium heat until the butter melts.
 Add in diced onions and cook until translucent.

-- Add dry rice, and stir to coat with butter mixture.
+- Add dry rice, and stir to coat with butter-onion mixture.
 Cook for about 1 minute until some of grains start to brown just slightly.

-- Pour in chicken stock, dried oregano, and lemon zest.
-Let the pot come up to a boil, and then immediately cover and turn the stove to the lowest heat setting.
+- Pour in chicken stock.
+Let the stock come up to a boil, and then immediately cover and turn the stove to the lowest heat setting.
 Allow rice to cook and absorb all the liquid.
-About 15 minutes.
+About 10 minutes.
+Turn off burner.